insample/modular-angularjs-directives/README.md

 ## Can I see a demo?

+First, run `npm install` and `bower install` inside the project root directory.

-See the demo `demo/demo.html`.
+The demo is at `demo/demo.html`.
 The file `demo/js/services.js` defines a simple modular directive hierarchy.
 The file `demo/test/abstract-demo-widget-spec.coffee` demonstrates how to test a modular directive (using Jasmine + Coffeescript).
 Both are extensively commented.

 ## How do I install and use it?